TAILOR-UoB/new_ways_of_publishing/booksource/introduction/publishing-workflow.md

 %    classDef external fill:#aaa,stroke:#333,stroke-dasharray: 5 5;
 %```

-## Authoring tools
+%## Authoring tools

-**Authoring tools** are computer programs or platforms that provide a user interface to arange all sorts of input artefacts (e.g. plain text, markup language, tables, figures, code, or equations) in a way that can be formated later.
-These tools need to integrate metadata about the format in which the different artefacts need to be shown in different output forms.
-For example, the font of the text and its position, the position of figures, tables and other elements.
-Section [](sec:aut) provides additional information about currently available _authoring tools_.

-## Formatting tools

-**Formatting tools** are computer programs or platforms that given specific instructions and input artefacts that include metadata are able to combine them in a desired output form (e.g. website, pdf, poster, or slides).
-Some _formatting tools_ are specialised in one type of output, while other ones can generate multiple forms depending on the provided metadata.
-We differentiate between two types of paradigms *Single-In-Single-Out (SISO)*, and *Single-In-Multi-Out (SIMO)*.
-In this roadmap we focus mostly on the SIMO type, as we will see that covers more flexible systems for authoring training material.
+%
+%**Authoring tools** are computer programs or platforms that provide a user
+%interface to arange all sorts of input artefacts (e.g. plain text, markup
+%language, tables, figures, code, or equations) in a way that can be formated
+%later.
+These tools need to integrate metadata about the format in which the
+%different artefacts need to be shown in different output forms.
+For example,
+%the font of the text and its position, the position of figures, tables and
+%other elements.
+%
+%```{mermaid}
+%flowchart LR
+%
+%    E1("External resources"):::external -.-> A1
+%    subgraph "Vim, NeoVim, Notepad"
+%      direction LR
+%      A1{{"Authoring tool"}} --> I1("Text + Code +\nTables + ..."):::input
+%    end
+%    I1 --> P1{{"Formatting tool"}}
+%    P1 --> O1["Formatted\nOutput"]:::output
+%    classDef external fill:#eee;
+%    classDef input fill:#ffa;
+%    classDef output fill:#faa;
+%```
+%
+%Authoring tools that do not incorporate part of the formatting are rare, as it
+%is common to require at least a previsualisation of the formatted output.
+%Examples of authoring that can be separated from the formatting step are simple
+%text editors like vim, NeoVim, Notepad, and general purpose Integrated
+%Development Environments (IDEs).

+When producing research or academic material, it is common to end up with slides, documents, posters and other output formats from the same material.
+In this roadmap, we are interested in workflows to generate this multitude of opututs minimising the _authoring_ effort.
+Here, we describe two types of paradigms to achieve this *Single-In-Single-Out (SISO)*, and *Single-In-Multi-Out (SIMO)*.

-### Single-In-Single-Out
+## Single-In-Single-Out

 _Formatting tools_ commonly specialise in generating only one type of output from one or more input files.
 This is one of the most